Martin322s/Martin322s/README.md

 11. 🚀 Software Development Internship Certificate for Bank-Management Application Development at Experian
 12. 📚 **50+ Attended Seminars** on diverse tech topics

-# 💫 About Me:
-💼 Software and Cloud Developer at Groupama Insurance, building reliable and intuitive web interfaces and cloud architectures used in real business environments and.<br>
-🚀 Passionate about creating clean, scalable, and user-focused solutions with React, TypeScript, and modern front-end technologies.<br>
-🌐 Expanding my expertise into full-stack development and cloud engineering — exploring Node.js, Express, Docker, Kubernetes, and AWS.<br>
-🤝 Open to collaborating on meaningful projects and contributing to teams where quality, learning, and long-term growth matter.<br>
-📚 Strong believer in writing maintainable code, clean architecture, and continuous improvement through practice and curiosity.<br>
-✨ Fun fact: *That legendary moment when the feature works exactly as expected — pure developer enlightenment.*

 # 🌟 Featured Projects